Langston Hughes, Baltimore

 Langston Hughes is a neighborhood in the Northwest District of Baltimore, located between the neighborhoods of Central Park Heights (east) and Woodmere.
 Its roughly pentagonal boundaries are marked by West Belvedere Avenue (northwest), Litchfield Avenue (northeast), Reisterstown Road (south) and Oakmont Avenue (east).

 A predominantly black community, the neighborhood of Langston Hughes is named for the black poet and novelist, Langston Hughes.
 Langston Hughes Elementary School, located within the neighborhood at 5011 Arbutus Avenue, also bears the poet's name.

 Demographics

 The population of Langston Hughes was estimated at 1,132 in 2009.
 Its median household income for that year was $34,764, compared with the city-wide median of $38,772.
 At an average of $229,395, the price of single-family housing in the neighborhood was significantly less than the city average of $274,562.
 The ratio of families with incomes below the poverty line, estimated at 27.8 percent in 2009, was higher than the overall city ratio of 22.9 percent.

 Public transportation

-Route 27 (MTA Maryland) and Route 91 (MTA Maryland) provide local bus service along Belvedere Avenue, providing residents with a convenient connection to the Rogers Avenue Metro station, as well as service to Downtown Baltimore (south), or northwest to Reisterstown Plaza and Sinai Hospital.
+LocalLink 94 (BaltimoreLink) and LocalLink 80 (BaltimoreLink) provide local bus service along Belvedere Avenue, providing residents with a convenient connection to the Rogers Avenue Metro station, as well as service to Downtown Baltimore (south), or northwest to Reisterstown Plaza and Sinai Hospital.